Inducing syntactic cut-elimination for indexed nested sequents: Syntactic cut-elimination for -derivations

-\begin{thm} The cut-rule is eliminable in~$\labKst$.
-Moreover, if the original derivation is an~$\LTSE$-derivation, then so is the transformed derivation. \end{thm} \begin{proof} We will show how to eliminate a derivation ending with the cut-rule whose premises are cutfree.
-Primary induction on the size of the cutformula and secondary induction on the sum of the heights of the derivations of the premises.
-We focus on the case of an $\LTSE$-derivation.
+The cut-eliminability proof follows that for the labelled calculus~\cite{Neg05}. \begin{thm} The cut rule is eliminable in~$\labKst$: LTSE-derivations of the premises of the cut rule can be transformed into an LTSE derivation of the conclusion. \end{thm} \begin{proof} By primary induction on the size of the cut-formula and secondary induction on the sum of the heights of the derivations of the premises.

 First suppose that the cut-formula is \textit{not} principal in the left premise (the argument is analogous if the cut-formula is not principal in the right premise).
-When the last rule in the left premise is a unary rule we have the following situation (the case of a $n$-ary rule is similar).
+When the last rule~$r$ in the left premise is a unary rule, the cut has the following form (an analogous argument applies to rules with more premises).

-Even if~$\rho$ has a side condition, since the eigenvariable(s)~$\bar{y}$ do not appear in its conclusion, it follows that no variable in~$\bar{y}$ appears in~$\mathcal{R}$ and hence not in the right premise of cut either, by Def.~\ref{def_LTSE}(\ref{enum_def_LTSEi}).
-So we may proceed:
+If~$r$ has a side condition, since the eigenvariable(s)~$\bar{e}$ do not appear in its conclusion, it follows that no variable in~$\bar{e}$ appears in~$\mathcal{R}$ and hence not in the right premise of cut either (recall by Def.~\ref{def_LTSE}(\ref{enum_def_LTSEi}) that every variable in the LTSE must appear in the relation mset).
+Proceed as follows.

+Since this cut has identical cut-formula to the original cut and lesser cut-height, it is eliminable by the induction hypothesis.

 The remaining case to consider is when the cut-formula is principal in both left and right premise.
-Once again the interesting case is when the original derivation is an LTSE-derivation and last rule in the left premise is~(${\Box}$r).
+When the logical rule has no eigenvariables, the transformations are standard.
+The remaining cases are~($\Box$r) and~($\diam$l).
+We illustrate the former below (the transformation for the latter is similar).

 Then proceed: \begin{small}